 To decrease potential bruising, avoid these medications for at least one week prior to injections: Aspirin or Ibuprofen, Fish Oil, Vitamin E, “G” supplements (ginkgo, ginseng, garlic), St. John’s Wort.
 NSAIDs like Celebrex and Naproxen may cause thinning of the blood, consult your physician before discontinuing.
 Do not massage treated areas, or lay down for several hours post-treatment.

-To learn more about Botox Reno, visit Integrated Dermatology of Reno!
+To learn more about Reno botox and speak with a Reno dermatologist, visit Integrated Dermatology of Reno!
+We have the best dermatologist in Reno!